-We will know and understand the effectiveness of the steps that we are taking to ensure that slavery and/or human trafficking is not taking place within our business or supply chain if:
+We will know and understand the effectiveness of the steps that we are taking to ensure that slavery and/or human trafficking are not taking place within our business or supply chain if:

-- Completing annual due diligence, where necessary, on our supplier’s code of conduct.
+- Annual due diligence, where necessary, on our supplier’s code of conduct is completed; and

 - Mandatory annual modern slavery training is completed.